AaronCCWong/Help/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Seed Database, Review Creation (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement user authentication in rails.
+By the end of this phase, users will be able to log in and review restaurants that are already in the database.
+The website will not be limited to users who are signed up but only signed up users can write reviews.
+Pushing to Heroku is the most important part of this day.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Writing reviews, viewing reviews of other users (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will be adding API routes to serve restaurant and review data as JSON.
+I will then add Backbone models and collections for restaurants and reviews that fetch from these routes.
+At the end of this phase, users will be able to view basic restaurant information.
+Users will also be able to see the reviews of other users.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Adding Google maps plugin (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add the google maps javascript plugin to generate maps that will give the users viewing specific restaurants the directions to those restaurants based on the location that the user is viewing the reviews from.
+By the end of this phase users should be able to see a map on the review page of a restaurant with the closest train station to the restaurant.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Searching for restaurants (~1-2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will add a search routes to the restaurants.
+I will implement a search results composite view in backbone that will use the restaurant and review collections.
+These collections would fetch from the search routes.
+At the end of this phase, users should be able to use the search bar to find restaurants either by name or by food type.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+### Phase 5: Allow users to vote on reviews (~1 day)
+I will implement user voting on reviews.
+I will implement reviews by adding new columns to the review table that will hold the number of votes that the review has gotten.
+I will use three separate columns to hold the number of votes for userful, funny, and cool.
+Users will only be able to vote once for each column.
+Clicking on the button to vote for a column that they have already voted on will remove their vote.
+By the end of this phase, users will be able to vote on whether a review from another user is useful, funny, or cool.

+###Phase 6: Allow users to post pictures of restaurants (~1-2 day)
+I will add a pictures collection in backbone.
+This will allow users to post pictures that they took while in the restaurant.
+I will also allow users to add a description to their uploaded pictures.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
 - [ ] User avatars
+- [ ] Track number of reviews for each user
 - [ ] Typeahead search bar
+- [ ] Mobile friendly

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md